Did Beethoven steal tunes from his older contemporary for the “Eroica” Symphony, the Ninth Symphony, and for his most popular and beautiful song?

 And there is another case of Beethoven using a tune previously employed by Mozart.
 In 1768, at the age of twelve, Mozart composed a one-act singspiel, Bastien und Bastienne, the overture of which uses as its main theme the primary melody of the first movement of Beethoven’s “Eroica” Symphony.
 Mozart’s little opera was unpublished at the time that Beethoven composed his revolutionary symphony in 1803.
 Could Beethoven still have heard the piece performed or seen a copy of the score?
 Or might both Mozart and Beethoven borrowed the tune from a third, unknown source?

-One final example: A more direct, and more extended, “borrowing” by Beethoven of Mozart’s music comes in his beloved song, “Adelaide,” composed in 1794-1795, which might be described as a slight re-working of the middle movement of Mozart’s Piano Quartet No. 1 in G minor, K. 478, written a decade earlier.
+Though these borrowings may strike some readers as fairly trivial, Beethoven himself acknowledged more direct usurpations from his musical god.
+For example, on one of his musical sketches, for a work in C minor, Beethoven wrote, “This entire passage has been stolen from the Mozart symphony in C.” Also, the opening of the second movement of Beethoven’s First Symphony is nearly identical to the slow movement of Mozart’s Symphony No. 40 in G minor.
+And the most obvious—egregious?—example of Beethoven borrowings of Mozart’s music comes in the former’s beloved song, “Adelaide,” composed in 1794-1795, which might be described as a slight re-working of the middle movement of Mozart’s Piano Quartet No. 1 in G minor, K. 478, written a decade earlier.
 Indeed, a listener ignorant of the two compositions might, upon first hearing both, think Mozart’s a straightforward transcription of the song.

 Of course, the nineteenth century—and previous centuries—did not have the same understanding of the borrowing of ideas that we have today.
 Composers commonly borrowed from themselves as well as from others.
 Beethoven re-used the tune of a contredanse for the finale of his ballet The Creatures of Prometheus, for the finale for the mighty Eroica symphony, and in his Eroica Variations for piano.
 Hector Berlioz salvaged a melody from an early, discarded Mass, using it in his scenic cantata Herminie and most famously, as the “idee fixee” of the Symphonie Fantastique.
 Georg Frederic Handel was notorious for self-borrowing, constantly re-using themes in different guises; many of the famous tunes of his Messiah originated in earlier instrumental works.
 Self-borrowing was common and rarely aroused comment.